Saitej Makhijani | March 18th, 2021

 2. Provide excellent customer service

-According to SurveyMonkey research, 91% of consumers think companies should listen to their feedback to fuel innovation.
-Similarly, American Express found that 90% of Americans use customer service as a factor when deciding whether or not to do business with a company.
+In today’s marketplace, Customer service is more important than ever.
+Research by SurveyMonkey research, shows that 91% of consumers believe companies should use feedback to fuel innovation.
+Similarly American Express found that 90% of Americans consider customer service quality before doing business with a brand.

 3. Improve your marketing strategy